dev-masih/defgraph/README.md

 Then you can use the DefGraph functions using this module.

 ## Functions
-These are the list of available functions to use, for better undrestanding of how this module works, please take a look at project example.
+These are the list of available functions to use, for better understanding of how this module works, please take a look at project example.

 ### map_add_node(position)
 Adding a node at the given position (position.z will get ignored)